On a typical day, El Pueblo campers might…

 What if my camper already speaks Spanish?

 Campers who already speak Spanish enjoy El Pueblo as a special place where their Spanish language ability is valued.
-Native speakers of Spanish can also consider applying for our Language and Culture Ambassador Program.
+Native speakers of Spanish in high school can also consider applying for our Language and Culture Ambassador Program.

 Do your staff members speak English?

 Yes!
 All of our staff members speak English, but will speak it to campers only at very specific times (during a nightly cabin reflection, when needed for safety, etc.)

 Can Language South accommodate my camper’s dietary needs?